 Human resources today need to step up because the expectations have risen.
 The HR department has to be able to predict attrition and candidate success.

 Before machine learning has come to the rescue, HR managed data in a manual and semi-automated manner.
 To create analytics, it is necessary to gather, store, and process data.
-All of the above need to be done in a short period of time because the data would quickly become irrelevant as the situation is changing and the data needs updating.
+All of the above needs to be done in a short period of time because the data would quickly become irrelevant as the situation is changing and the data needs updating.

 Let’s investigate what machine learning can contribute to HR.